Finding What You Need in PDFs¶

 returns an ElementCollection

-# Get all headings (using a selector for large, bold text)
+# Get all headings (large, bold text)

 headings = page.find_all('text[size>=11]:bold')